SAP-samples/btp-setup-automator/docs/BASIC_SETUP.md

 ## Pre-requisites

-To use the scripts, this is what you need to do first:
+To use the btp-setup-automator, this is what you need to do first:

 - Get an [SAP BTP trial account](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial), or a [productive SAP BTP account](https://account.hana.ondemand.com/#/home/welcome) (recommended) where you can make use of the free tier service plans
 - [Install a Docker engine](https://docs.docker.com/desktop/)